alronz/b2c-database-selection/Neo4j/Results/strengths_weakness.md

 ###### Powerful Query Model

-The graph model is so intuitive and makes it very suitable for applications with bject oriented, semi-structured and network like data.
+The graph query model is so intuitive and makes it very suitable for applications with object oriented, semi-structured and network like data.
 The graph model is also very natural to express graph related problems such as the path finding problems.
 Using this query model, you can write complex high performance traversals that can be beneficial in many use cases.

 In addition to the above advantages of the graph databases, Neo4j also provides the below advantages.